eligoldweber/llvm_non_interference_proofs/Dafny/examples/Challenge9/README.md

     ...
 ```

-To genereate the included `.ll` file the following commands were run:
+To genereate the included `.ll` file the following commands were run starting from the source code:

 * `clang  -O0 -emit-llvm transport.c -c -Xclang -disable-O0-optnone`